icps/tmc_ordinal_patterns/README.md

 Note that our code is not developed focused on speed.
 Several enhancements can be made on this matter.

 Additionally, it is necessary to download the GeoLife dataset in this [link](https://www.microsoft.com/en-us/download/details.aspx?id=52367).
-Move the folder called `Data/` into the project folder `./db/GeoLife/`.
+Move the folder called `Data/` into the project folder `db/GeoLife/`.

 ### Project File Structure

-- Please create a folder called `db/GeoLife/` under our main folder and put the `Data/` folder from GeoLife dataset;
+- Please put the `Data/` folder from GeoLife dataset under the folder called `db/GeoLife/`;
   - As you ran each step of our framework, new folders to save the files will be created in `db/` folder, such as `segments/` (to save the segmented trajectories), `motion_features/` (to save the features extracted from the segments), `op_features/` (to save the OP transformation), and `classification_<current_date>/` (to save the classification results; the current date is added so the classification results are not override.

 - The `src/` folder contains the following folders: